Vistara signs codeshare agreement US-based United Airlines

 -

-Vistara Tuesday announced it has entered into a codeshare agreement with US-based United Airlines.
+Vistara Tuesday announced it has entered into a codeshare agreement with the US-based United Airlines "for an expanded association".

 The agreement will allow United Airlines to book seats for its passengers on Vistara flights.